-The Department of Homeland Security (DHS) executed Cyber Storm I in early February 2006; the nationwide cybersecurity exercise assessed response capabilities during a cyber incident of national significance.
+In February 2006, the Department of Homeland Security (DHS) executed Cyber Storm I, a nationwide cybersecurity exercise which assessed response capabilities during a cyber incident of national significance.
 Cyber Storm I was the first DHS-sponsored cyber exercise that tested response across the private sector and international, federal, and state governments.
-The exercise helped to fullfill part of an initiative to meet Homeland Security Presidential Directive 8 "National Preparedness" requirements and was coordinated under DHS' National Exercise Program, in accordance with Congressional appropriations to conduct exercises that test response to cyber attacks on critical infrastructures.
+The exercise helped to fulfill part of an initiative to meet Homeland Security Presidential Directive 8 "National Preparedness" requirements and was coordinated under DHS's National Exercise Program in accordance with Congressional appropriations to conduct exercises that test response to cyber attacks on critical infrastructures.
 Cyber Storm I acted as a catalyst for assessing communications, coordination, and partnerships across critical infrastructure sectors.

 Goals and Objectives

 Within the context of a large-scale cyber incident affecting the energy, information technology (IT), telecommunications, and transportation critical infrastructure sectors, the goal of Cyber Storm I was to exercise the national cyber incident response community with focus on: